ethereumclassic/ethereumclassic.github.io/content/blog/2023-11-29-using-the-dappnode-vpn-with-your-etc-nodes/index.zh.md

 ![](./8.png)

 Once opened, you will see the WireGuard icon on your desktop screen above or below depending on your operating system.
 Click on it and select “Manage Tunnels”.
 Next, you will see the WireGuard box to manage tunnels.
-Click on the “+” button on the box, or on the option that will let you add a tunnel, but NOT on “Import tunnel(s) from file” button.
+Click on the “+” button on the box, or on the option that will let you add a tunnel, but NOT on the “Import tunnel(s) from file” button.

 ## 9. See the WireGuard New Tunnel Form